 Progressive massive fibrosis

-Are seen are mass-like areas of lung opacification associated with radiating strands, the "sausage-shaped" mass is characteristic.
-These regions can commonly contain air bronchograms and calcifications 4.
-These areas can shrink over time or move towards the hilar regions 5.
+Mass-like areas of lung opacification associated with radiating strands are seen; the "sausage-shaped" mass is characteristic.
+These regions commonly contain air bronchograms and calcifications 4.
+These areas can shrink over time and migrate towards the hilar regions 5.

 Magnetic resonance imaging can be helpful for distinguishing between progressive massive fibrosis and lung cancer 3.
-Lung cancer typically appears as T2 bright, whereas PMF appears as T2 dark (compared to skeletal muscle)3.
+The latter typically appears T2 hyperintense, whereas progressive massive fibrosis appears T2 hypointense (compared to skeletal muscle) 3.